TritonDataCenter/rfe/rfe/0001/README.md

 escape to the Internet, like a home NAT box would.
 This would enable more Triton instances to access external sources for software updates, and other Internet services.

+## Customer Expectations

+Anything we produce needs to make sure it does not unpleasantly surprise the customer or disappoint them.

+* High Assurance: HA is a vague term, but we should assume it includes concepts like No Single Point of Failure.

+* Performance: Today, NAT zones are regarded as "zero-cost" additions to a compute node AND to a packet's path.
+A functionally richer router zone may introduce measurable cost either to the compute node's CPU (encrypting or running routing algorithms) or to network traffic (higher latency and/or lower bandwidth).
+Some of these costs are unavoidable, but should be measured, and optimized where possible.

 ## Future and Even Fringe Ideas.